xh/hoist-core/README.md

 #### Roles and Access

-🔒 A minimal structure is provided for application roles.
-The `HoistUser` trait defines an abstract `getRoles()` method that returns a `Set<String>` of role names.
-It is up to the application to determine how roles are resolved and what meaning they have in the context of the app, although Hoist does have an expectation that a `"HOIST_ADMIN"` role will be assigned to any administrators of the app.
-(This role is required to access the built-in Admin console and make calls to admin-only endpoints.)
+🔒 Structure is provided for application "roles", for use in defining access to various parts of the application.
+At their core, roles are simply strings -- it is up to the application to determine what meaning they will have in the context of the app.
+Note that Hoist will expect (and auto-create) certain roles (e.g. `"HOIST_ADMIN"`, `"HOIST_ADMIN_READER"`, `"HOIST_IMPERSONATOR"`, and `"HOIST_ROLE_MANAGER"`) that protect built-in hoist functionality and should be assigned as needed to administrators of the app.

+Roles are associated with users via an application defined `RoleService`.
+Hoist provides an out-of-the-box solution for this -- `DefaultRoleService` --  that will store Role definitions and assignments in the database, can be integrated with other systems such as Active Directory, and has a built-in management UI in Hoist React. `DefaultRoleService` may be customized, but for applications that require a fully custom solution, `BaseRoleService` establishes the minimal required API contract and may be subclassed directly.

 Server-side endpoints (Controllers) can be restricted to users with a given role or roles via the `@Access` annotation, e.g. a controller that should be accessible only to users with an "EDITOR"